RedstoneWizard08/QuickScript/doc/ARCHITECTURE.md

 ***Crate: `qsc-preprocessor`***

 This will go through the `AbstractTree<'t>` and gather a list of defined functions and variables in the module's scope.
 This will immediately return to the invoker after this is done.
 This information is then used by the processor in its information collection stage.
+This will be collected as a `PreprocessedTree<'t>`.

 ## 4. Processor